 An hour’s worth of play time that can take 2-3 times that amount of time in a pro game: run a play, huddle, call a time-out, switch out a player, run a play…

-Seven minutes of ceaseless, focussed activity per collegiate wrestler with no time-outs (except for injury).
+Seven minutes of ceaseless, focused activity per collegiate wrestler with no time-outs (except for injury).
 Time is of the essence and no time is wasted on anything unrelated to achieving the objective of a win.

-Fatigued team mates are switched out, ball-handlers are defended by others, defenders pile on ball-handlers.
+Fatigued teammates are switched out, ball-handlers are defended by others, defenders pile on ball-handlers.